2019 Bike Week Frequently Asked Questions

 A: It's similar, but it's called Bike Week, and it lasts much longer than the three days in October's event.
-Bike Week lasts from March 10 - 19, and draws a much larger volume of traffic.
+Bike Week lasts from March 8 - 17 and draws a much larger volume of traffic.
 Events are held every day from approximately 7 a.m. to 9 p.m.
-Local police have commented that on occasion during the events associated with Bike Week, they have experienced two-to-three mile backups on US-1 and I-95, north and south of the Love's exit and the travel stop.
+Local police have commented that on occasion during the events associated with Bike Week, they have experienced 2- to 3-mile backups on US-1 and I-95, north and south of the Love's exit and the travel stop.

 Q: Why is Love's not allowing any truck parking but still allowing four-wheelers/cars to park?

 A: Long-term parking is never allowed for four-wheelers/cars.
 In the past when we attempted to impose 30-minute parking limits for trucks, it was difficult to enforce.
-The increased traffic volumes for truckers waiting to fuel - combined with the significant influx of cars, trucks and bikes during that week - caused traffic jams to the point that State Police had to close the exit.
-Love's wants to provide the necessary fueling for our professional truck driver Customers, but to ensure that is still available, we need to keep the trucks moving in and out at that exit.
+Due to this reason, truck parking is not available the evening of Wednesday, March 6, through the afternoon of Sunday, March 17.
+The increased traffic volumes for truckers waiting to fuel – combined with the significant influx of cars, trucks and bikes during that week – caused traffic jams to the point State Police had to close the exit.
+Love's wants to provide necessary fueling for our professional truck driver Customers, but to ensure that is still available, we need to keep the trucks moving in and out at the exit.

-Q: If Love's sell spaces to bikers and media, isn't the company turning away truckers to make money off this event?
+Q: If Love's sells spaces to bikers and media, isn't the company turning away truckers to make money off this event?

 A: While Love's does rent spaces to bikers, we do not rent space to media.
 In fact, having to allow fuel-and-go only for our professional driver Customers significantly reduces our inside business for that week.